-As for esports, there has recently been discussion over whether or not esports events with prize money (in Japan, prize money for esports events will be paid only by a third-party sponsor on the ground that if prize money is paid from entry fees paid by players, such competition may constitute "gambling", a criminal offence under the Penal Code) shall be regulated under the Act on Control and Improvement of Amusement Business Act (the "Amusement Business Act") as a business allowing customers to use slot machines, video game machines or other game machines that may be used for originally unintended use stimulating customers' desire to gain profit by chance in stores and other similar facilities (in short, an amusement arcade business).
-If an esports event is regulated by the Amusement Business Act, the prize money for such esports event would be limited to JPY9,600 (around USD100).
-First of all, amusement arcade businesses must be carried on in "stores and other similar facilities" and therefore online esports events will not be regulated under the Amusement Business Act.
-Secondly, the Amusement

-Business Act only regulates businesses that allow customers to use "slot machines, video game machines or other game machines which may be used for originally unintended use stimulating customers' desire for gaining profit by chance".
-Therefore, esports events using only computers, tablets, smart phones or other transmittable devices will not be regulated by the Amusement Business Act.
+In respect of e-sports, there has recently been discussion over whether or not e-sports events with prize money (in Japan, prize money for e-sports events will be paid only by a third-party sponsor on the grounds that if prize money is paid from entry fees paid by players, such competition may constitute "gambling", a criminal offence under the Penal Code) shall be regulated under the Act on Control and Improvement of Amusement Business (the "Amusement Business Act") as a business allowing customers to use slot machines, video game machines, or other game machines that may be used for originally unintended use stimulating customers' desire to gain profit by chance in stores and other similar facilities (in short, an amusement arcade business).
+If an e-sports event is regulated by the Amusement Business Act, the prize money for such e-sports event would be limited to JPY9,600 (around USD100).
+First of all, amusement arcade businesses must be operated in "stores and other similar facilities" and therefore online e-sports events will not be regulated under the Amusement Business Act.
+Secondly, the Amusement Business Act only regulates businesses that allow customers to use "slot machines, video game machines, or other game machines which may be used for originally unintended use stimulating customers' desire for gaining profit by chance".
+Therefore, e-sports events using only computers, tablets, smart phones, or other transmittable devices will not be regulated by the Amusement Business Act.

-Meanwhile, esports events using video game machines seem to be regulated by the Amusement Business Act since video game machines are expressly listed as gaming machines in the Amusement Business Act.
+Meanwhile, e-sports events using video game machines seem to be regulated by the Amusement Business Act since video game machines are expressly listed as gaming machines in the Amusement Business Act.
 The National Public Safety Commission, the supervising agency of the Amusement Business Act, has not issued any formal opinion on such issue.
 However, the purpose of the Amusement Business Act is to regulate amusement arcade businesses that may be used to stimulate customers' desire for gaining profit by chance.
-Therefore, esports events that do not stimulate customers' desire for gaining profit by chance shall not be regulated by the Amusement Business Act.
-In this regard, the Japan Esports Union (JeSU) has published the "Guidelines for Events with Entry Fees" which suggest that if the aggregate amount of the entry fees collected from the participating players will not exceed the operational cost of the event (in other words, the players will pay entry fees only to partially cover the operational cost of the event), such an esports event will not be regulated by Amusement Business Act since it will not stimulate customers' desire to gain profit by chance.
+Therefore, e-sports events that do not stimulate customers' desire for gaining profit by chance shall not be regulated by the Amusement Business Act.
+In this regard, the Japan Esports Union (JESU) has published the "Guidelines for Events with Entry Fees" which suggest that if the aggregate amount of the entry fees collected from the participating players will not exceed the operational cost of the event (in other words, the players will pay entry fees only to partially cover the operational cost of the event), such an e-sports event will not be regulated by the Amusement Business Act since it will not stimulate customers' desire to gain profit by chance.